OisinMoran/GetSpecs/README.md

 ```

 ## To Do:
+- [ ] Ensure Python 2/3 functionality (would flag be appropriate or necessary?)
 - [ ] Add commandline arguments (GPU flag, package list, etc.)
 - [ ] Mac compatibility
 - [ ] Windows compatibility